moore-EEW-lab/pardosa-elevational-distributions/README.md

 Data and code for study examining the elevational distribution of Pardosa wolf spiders in Colorado.

-Authors: MP Moore & Paula Cushing
+Authors: Mike Moore & Paula Cushing

 4 files
 1) .csv file containing species' elevational and thermal characteristics